FlagX/ha-ledvance-tuya-resync-localkey/README.md

 # ha-ledvance-tuya-resync-localkey
-pyscript for homeassistant to resync local keys from private tuya api
+pyscript for homeassistant to resync local keys from private tuya api.

+This also works for Sylvania devices by changing/uncommenting the keys in `pyscript_modules/tuya/const.py`.

 This repository includes
   - A script `print-local-keys.py` to print out local keys for your Ledvance devices (They must be already registered in the Ledvance app) which can be used in the [LocalTuya integration](https://github.com/rospogrigio/localtuya) for [Home Assistant](https://www.home-assistant.io/)